markusbegerow/wp-adv-quiz/README.md

 ## Installation

-1. Upload the wp-pro-quiz folder to the /wp-content/plugins/ directory
+1. Upload the wp-adv-quiz folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress